-Jedox OLAP views, as generated by the Paste View dialog, work by first generating a context of the view (i.e., the selected cubes, dimensions, elements, and options), and then fetching data from the Jedox OLAP Server in one efficient request.
+Jedox Views work by first generating a context of the view (i.e., the selected cubes, dimensions, elements, and options) and then fetching data from the In-Memory DB in one efficient request.
 To generate this context, Views are restricted in terms of layout of the spreadsheet (positioning of cells and behavior during re-calculation).

-In some scenarios, however, users simply create a View as a starting point for a customized report.
-In these scenarios, the user may want to change the layout of the View, the format of cells, positioning of parts of the View, and other aspects.
+To get around these restrictions while designing a report, you can “detach” a View, which allows you to use the View as a starting point for a customized report.
+By detaching the View, you can change the layout, format of cells, positioning of parts of the View, and other aspects.

-When a View is detached, the data is still fetched live from the Jedox OLAP Server, but the context of the View is not used anymore.
-Each request is made separate from others, which allows the user to use different formats for cells of the View, and to change the positioning of parts of the View on the spreadsheet.
+When a View is detached, the data is still fetched live from the Jedox In-Memory DB, but the context of the View is not used anymore.
+Each request is made separately from others, allowing you to use different formats for cells in the View and to change the positioning of parts of the View on the spreadsheet.